eaclumpkens/dayPlanner/README.md

 ##### Troubleshooting

 This was a lot of breakign down logic for me, so I had to draw/write out most of the process which helps me a lot with maintaining order andimagining the final product.
-The keys aren't stored chronologically but the data is still pushed and pulled from/to the right spots.
 I want to perfect this more and make the style more appealing but I am happy with the current functionality.